Rafał Gan-Ganowicz: The Congo

 In the 1960s, he had first started hearing news reports about the ongoing Congo Crisis.
 The unrecognized Katanga separatist leader Moïse Tshombe, who in 1961 had killed Congolese independence leader Patrice Lumumba with help from the Central Intelligence Agency, had in 1963 come to power as Prime Minister of the Congo after being in exile in Spain, and was now fighting against the Simba rebels, a nationalist and anti-imperialist group that was being supported by the Soviet Union, China, and Cuba.
 The rebellion became a key battle in the Cold War, and Tshombe called on western nations to assist him in the war, as well as European mercenaries to help his army.
 Rafał soon travelled to the Congo Embassy in Brussels and volunteered to fight, motivated by his strong anti-communist beliefs.
 In the Congo, Rafał commanded a battalion that consisted of 12 officers/Non-commissioned officers and 800 Katangese.
 He recalled that some of the rebels had been given drugs by sorcerers, and thus would not surrender or retreat, but were easier to defeat due to being dazed.
 At one point, his men captured a sorcerer who was carrying Soviet documents.

 Yemen

 In 1967, Gan-Ganowicz traveled to Yemen under government contract from the King of Saudi Arabia to train local tribal insurgents on the Royalist side against the Soviet-backed coalition of Nasserist, Pan-Arabist, republican and communist rebels during the North Yemen Civil War.
 Eventually the republican side won and the European mercenaries, including Rafal, were driven out.
-In Yemen, the unit commanded by Ganowicz managed to shoot down a Soviet assault plane piloted by colonel Kozlov, head of Soviet "military advisors" group in Yemen.
-Documents found with Kozlov were later used at UN as evidence of Soviet active engagement in the military conflict, which was denied by USSR.
+In Yemen, the unit commanded by Ganowicz managed to shoot down a Soviet assault plane piloted by colonel Kozlov, head of the Soviet "military advisors" group in Yemen.
+Documents found with Kozlov were later used at UN as evidence of Soviet active engagement in the military conflict, which was denied by the USSR.
 Shortly before the siege of the capital city of Sana'a ended, Ganowicz became famous for using a rocket mortar to shell and destroy the Soviet embassy.